What type of content do you primarily create?

 The best file format for video largely depends on your specific needs.
 If you're focusing on highest quality and are using video editing tools, MOV and AVI are strong contenders.
 Consider file types like AVI for lossless video compression and WMV for more lossy compression with smaller file sizes.
 For a more balanced profile between quality and file size, MP4 is often the go-to option.

-What video format is better than MP4?
+What video file format is better than MP4?

-If you’re seeking a video format that offers higher quality than MP4, you might look into MOV for Apple’s QuickTime Player or AVI for Windows Media Player.
+If you're seeking a video format that offers higher quality than MP4, you might look into MOV for Apple's QuickTime Player or AVI for Windows Media Player.
 Additionally, MKV provides robust features like multiple audio tracks and subtitles.
 For professional cameras and camcorders, AVCHD (Advanced Video Coding High Definition) delivers high-quality video suited for TV broadcasts and high-definition displays.
+Newer codecs like AV1 and HEVC (H.265) offer better compression efficiency than traditional H.264, resulting in smaller files at the same quality level.